aws/aws-iot-device-sdk-embedded-C/README.md

 ```
     apt install curl libmosquitto-dev
 ```
+If the platform does not contain the `libmosquitto` library, the demo will build the library from source.

 `libmosquitto` 1.4.10 or any later version of the first major release is required to run this demo.